GamedevFramework/gf/README.md

 ## Screenshots

-These screenshots are from games and tools included in the repository.
+These screenshots are from games included in the repository.

 ### Games